-A Final Primary Election Cost Report (FCR) must be submitted after the primary (or runoff, if applicable).
-The net difference between the final costs and revenue received prior to the election (i.e., estimate payments and filing feels) will result in either another payment being issued by the state or funds will be due back to the state.
-FCRs must be submitted via the same Online Primary Finance System that was used to submit the Primary and Runoff Election Estimates.
-If you do not have your user ID and password or otherwise need assistance, please email the Election Funds Management or call at 800-252-2216 (press 3 for Election Funds Management).
+The Secretary of State initially distributes funding to the County Chairs based on estimated costs.
+Seventy-five (75%) of the approved estimated cost is advanced to the chair.
+Estimates are submitted for both the primary and runoff elections, if applicable, after which, a Final Primary Election Cost Report (FCR) must be submitted of actual expenses.
+The net difference between the final costs and revenue received prior to the election (i.e., estimate payments and filing fees) will result in either another payment being issued by the state or funds will be due back to the state.
+Primary/Runoff Estimates and FCRs must be submitted via the Online Primary Finance System prescribed by the Secretary of State.
+If you do not have your user ID and password or otherwise need assistance, please email the Election Funds Management or call 800-252-2216 (option 3 for Election Funds Management).

 - Voter Turnout – Voter turnout for the primary and runoff elections.
 If you do not know the turnout, contact your County Election Officer.
 If you conducted a joint primary, the county election officer must combine the turnout for each joint primary precinct for both parties.

 - Polling Places – Number of polling locations used in your party’s election.
 A consolidated precinct is considered a single precinct and is counted as one polling place.
 The number of election judges for a primary and runoff should equal to the number of polling place locations.

 - Precincts – Total number of precincts designated by the county commissioner’s court.
 Again, if you do not know this number, contact your County Election Officer.

 - Polling Places Shared – Shared number of physical polling locations in which another party holds a primary election in the same building.